Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Introduction

 \subsection{Interpatient Heterogeneity and Pancreatic Cancer Proteomic Markers}

 At the University of Texas M.D.
 Anderson Cancer Center, a study was conducted using MALDI-TOF to discover potential proteomic markers of pancreatic cancer.
+In this study, researchers collected the blood serum samples from $139$ pancreatic cancer patients and $117$ normal controls and ran them on a MALDI-TOF mass spectrometer to produce a mass spectrum for each sample~\citep{koomen2005plasma,morris2008bayesian}.
 The left column of Figure~\ref{fig:figure1} displays the raw spectrum of a pancreatic cancer patient and a normal control from this dataset, which demonstrates the highly spiky and irregular nature of mass spectrometry data.
-In this study, researchers collected the blood serum samples from $139$ pancreatic cancer patients and $117$ normal controls and ran them on a MALDI-TOF mass spectrometer to produce a mass spectrum for each sample~\citep{koomen2005plasma,morris2008bayesian}.
-The primary goal is to identify proteins, represented by spectral regions, with differential abundance between pancreatic cancer and normal samples, and potentially useful as diagnostic, prognostic, or predictive biomarkers.
+We also provide plots of a random sample of individual spectra in Figure S1 in the supplementary to give readers an idea of the characteristics of these functional data.
+The primary goal of this study is to identify proteins, represented by spectral regions, with differential abundance between pancreatic cancer and normal samples, and potentially useful as diagnostic, prognostic, or predictive biomarkers.

 Classic approaches to analyzing mass spectrometry data depend on first performing peak detection, and then only analyzing the detected locations and sometimes intensities of those peaks.
 For example, after applying a feature detection method to identify $m$ peaks for each of $N$ spectra, these can be put together into an $N\times m$ matrix and analyzed to find which of the $m$ features are associated with factors of interest (cancer/normal).
 While this two-step approach seems intuitive and reasonable, important proteomic differences across factors of interest might be missed if the feature detection procedure in the first step fails to detect peaks corresponding to the corresponding protein.
 An alternative to this feature extraction-based approach is to model the entire mass spectra as functional data using functional data analysis techniques. \citet{morris2012statistical} applied the wavelet-based functional mixed model introduced by~\citet{morris2006wavelet} to this pancreatic cancer dataset to identify differentially expressed regions between cancer and control in the range from $t=4,000$ to $t=20,000$ Daltons, and flagged approximately $50\%$ more significant spectral regions than the more commonly used peak detection approach, suggesting that the functional modeling approach can yield greater power for biomarker discovery.